Mexican minister visits Russia, vying to bring vaccine production home

 Mexico has registered 214,947 deaths, the fourth most worldwide, and 2,328,391 infections from the pandemic.
 The government has said the real number of cases is likely significantly higher.

-Health officials have warned in recent days that infection rates in 10 states were starting to trend higher following Easter-week celebrations

-Mexico’s state-run vaccine manufacturer, Birmex, is working with Russia on a plan to bottle the two-shot vaccine in Mexico, Foreign Minister Marcelo Ebrard said last week, just as Argentina produced its own first test batches of Sputnik V.
+Mexico's state-run vaccine manufacturer, Birmex, is working with Russia on a plan to bottle Sputnik V in Mexico, Foreign Minister Marcelo Ebrard said last week, just as Argentina produced test batches of the two-shot vaccine. read more

 "Birmex is working jointly with Russian institutions so that Mexico can bottle the vaccine," Ebrard told Russian media outlets on Friday.
 "There is already significant progress."